 The stream is to the left

-Typical wide spot
+Typical. wide spot

 Fish hold in the deeper pools

-Good tree structure provides good targets
+A good tree structure provides good targets.

 Virginia stocks some nice fish in this creek!

-Unless stated otherwise, this article was authored by Steve Moore
+Unless stated otherwise, this article was authored by Steve Moore.